stackhpc/ansible-role-openhpc/README.md

 `openhpc_slurm_configless`: Optional, default false.
 If true then slurm's ["configless" mode](https://slurm.schedmd.com/configless_slurm.html) is used.

-`openhpc_munge_key`: Optional.
-Define a munge key to use.
+`openhpc_munge_key_base64`: Optional.
+Define a base-64-encoded munge key to use.
 If not provided then one is generated but the `openhpc_slurm_control_host` must be in the play.

 `openhpc_login_only_nodes`: Optional.
 If using "configless" mode specify the name of an ansible group containing nodes which are login-only nodes (i.e. not also control nodes), if required.
 These nodes will run `slurmd` to contact the control node for config.